Then and Now: Depicting a Changing National Profile of STEM Career and Technical Education Course Takers

 by Jay Stratte Plasman, Michael A. Gottfried & Ethan L. Hutt - 2020

 Background: After nearly a century of federal policies focusing on career-related high school coursework, a 2006 policy reauthorization especially called for increased rigor in STEM-themed career and technical education (CTE) courses and increased participation from all students, and particularly women and those with disabilities.
 We explore whether this reauthorization helped meet these calls for increased participation.

+Research Questions: We asked the following research questions in exploring the implementation of the Perkins IV act: (1) How have the predictors of participation in AS-CTE coursework changed during the decade between 2004 and 2013?
+(2) Were students in the class of 2013 more likely to participate in AS-CTE than those in the class of 2004?
 (3) Is there a specific difference in AS-CTE participation for female students and students with disabilities in the class of 2013 as compared to the class of 2004?

 Research Design: To respond to these questions, we merged two nationally representative datasets—the Education Longitudinal Study of 2002 (ELS:2002) and the High School Longitudinal Study of 2009 (HSLS:2009).
 We employed basic logistic regression to explore changes in participation and ordinary least squares regression to explore changes in credit accumulation.
 We also utilized double hurdle and state fixed-effects models to account for various potential biases.